Ronaldo museum opens with space for another 'Ballon d'Or'

 "You can't win anything without sacrifice.
 Mine was to leave Madeira when I was 11 and try it out at Sporting.
 To move out to the mainland was the hardest thing in my career".

-Curious neighbors stood on their balconies to witness the ruckus, unusual on the quiet island with 260,000 inhabitants, famous for its luxuriant biodiversity, strong-flavored bananas and fortified wine.
+Curious neighbours stood on their balconies to witness the ruckus, unusual on the quiet island with 260,000 inhabitants, famous for its luxuriant biodiversity, strong-flavoured bananas and fortified wine.

 CHIPPED TROPHY